Skip to main content

 The legal basis for the curriculum of the compulsory secondary school and lower cycle of AHS is the School Organisation Act.

-The curricula are drawn up by the Federal Ministry of Education, Science and Research together with experts (universities, universities of applied sciences, university colleges of teacher education).
-They are implemented at schools by school directors and teachers.
+The curricula is drawn up by the Federal Ministry of Education, Science and Research together with experts (universities, universities of applied sciences, university colleges of teacher education).
+Iz is implemented at schools by headmasters and teachers.

-In principle, both school types have the same compulsory subjects in common.
-They mainly concern the areas of language of instruction, foreign language, mathematics, natural and social sciences, art, sport and physical education as well as digital basic education.
+In general, both school types have the same compulsory subjects in common.
+These include the areas of language of instruction, foreign language, mathematics, natural and social sciences, art, sport and physical education as well as digital basic education.

 In both school types, the number of hours over all four years is 124, the number of hours per week varies between 29 and 33.
 The distribution of the hours in the individual subjects differs depending on the type of school or the school focus.
 In general, classes are held in German.
 Teaching in a modern foreign language – this is usually English – begins at primary school.
-From compulsory secondary school as well as in the lower cycle of AHS, written examinations must be taken in the “first modern foreign language”.
 In the grammar school branch (Gymnasium), a second modern foreign language or Latin is compulsory from the third grade onwards.

 The following compulsory subjects are taught in the first 4 years of compulsory secondary school (per week):